-- The proposed road or parking lot complies with the terms of the Easement document; - No road or parking lot shall be within fifty (50) feet of any Company structure, foundation, pole, transformer, equipment, guy, or anchor; - No excavation, grading or other construction activities are permitted within fifty (50) feet of any Company structure, foundation, pole, transformer, equipment, guy, or anchor; - The road or parking lot does not permanently obstruct any portion of the Rights of Way; - No road intersections are allowed within Rights of Way; - No roundabouts are allowed within Rights of Way; - No parallel roads (roads running substantially parallel with electric lines) are allowed in Rights of Way; - All roads shall cross Rights of Way in such a manner that the angle between the center line of the road and the center line of the Right of Way is no less than forty-five (45) degrees and as close to ninety (90) degrees as possible; - The proposed grade of any road or parking lot must be reviewed and approved by the Company.
+• The proposed road or parking lot complies with the terms of the Easement document;

+- No road or parking lot shall be within fifty (50) feet of any Company structure, foundation, pole, transformer, equipment, guy, or anchor.
+This limitation, however, shall in no event exceed, and is limited to, the area within the Easement; - No excavation, grading or other construction activities are permitted within fifty (50) feet of any Company structure, foundation, pole, transformer, equipment, guy, or anchor.
+This limitation, however, shall in no event exceed, and is limited to, the area within the Easement; - The road or parking lot does not permanently obstruct any portion of the Rights of Way; - No road intersections are allowed within Rights of Way; - No roundabouts are allowed within Rights of Way; - No parallel roads (roads running substantially parallel with electric lines) are allowed in Rights of Way; - All roads shall cross Rights of Way in such a manner that the angle between the center line of the road and the center line of the Right of Way is no less than forty-five (45) degrees and as close to ninety (90) degrees as possible; - All roads crossing Rights of Way shall include a minimum of sixteen (16) feet of rolled curb on either side of the road such that Dominion Energy can access the Rights of Way without damaging the curb. - Any sidewalks accompanying roads must be able to accommodate Dominion Energy's equipment without damaging the sidewalk.
+Minimum construction requirements for sidewalks will be six (6) inches thick concrete reinforced with rebar. - The proposed grade of any road or parking lot must be reviewed and approved by the Company.
 Clearances between the road and the electric line conductors on the Rights of Way must be adequate for the maximum conductor operating temperature (Line design will control maximum operating temperature).
 Where clearances are not adequate, Company Facilities may be modified or reconstructed by Company to accommodate the Encroachment provided that the Requestor assumes responsibility for the actual costs involved in such modification or reconstruction; - The Company's consent for a road or parking lot Encroachment in no way implies that the Company will grant any future request for quitclaim of the Company's Rights of Way occupied by the approved road or parking lot; and - The Requestor installs and maintains twenty (20) feet or more Department of Transportation standard entrance gutters and protective barriers as required by the Company at a maximum 10% grade.